avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

     > mylist <- list(mymatrix1,mymatrix2,mymatrix3,mymatrix4,mymatrix5,mymatrix6,mymatrix7)

-We can then make a forest plot of the data using the following function, "makeForestPlotForRCTs()", which makes use of the R "rmeta" library (and requires that you have installed the "rmeta" library):
+We can then make a forest plot of the data using the following function, "makeForestPlotForRCTs()", which makes use of the R "rmeta" package (and requires that you have installed the "rmeta" package):

 .. highlight:: r